 Angel Hernandez once again provides the visuals for this issue and while there are some hits an misses the issue is certainly as good if not better than what we get from DC Comics.
 Hernandez does a great job at depicting all the frantic action of the space battle while finding opportunities to be creative, such as having Chekov make a giant phaser construct or having Larfleeze try to grab a starship with giant hands so he can one for his very own.
 The arrival of Guy Gardner, John Stewart and Kilowog is also presented in a nice full page splash.

 Star Trek / Green Lantern #5 continues to be a fun hit for fans of both franchises.
 Mike Johnson and Angel Hernandez keep the party going as the limited series heads for the home stretch.
-It'll be sad to say goodbye to this one next month, but for now the story continues to be running on full thrusters.
-Four out of five lanterns.
+It’ll be sad to say goodbye to this one next month, but for now the story continues to be running on full thrusters.
+Eight out of ten lanterns.